khalidlikhOn/quick_payment/README.md

 - Includes payment logos in assets
 - Lightweight and well-documented
 - Works with Flutter **>=3.10.0**
 - Provides `PaymentData` callback on submission for DB storage or manual approval
+- Optional support section with phone, email, and ticket links

 ---